 If you’ve never heard of an Employee Assistance Program before reading this post, you’re not alone.
 EAPs suffer from an education problem.
 As a result, employees who aren’t familiar are less likely to use the service.

-Many employees might still perceive EAPs as only for people with mental health issues or substance abuse problems.
+Many employees might still perceive EAPs as only for people with a mental health issue or substance use disorder.
 This misinformation can lead people to infer the program isn’t for them.

 While initially created to address such concerns, today’s EAP service offerings are much more diverse.
-Here are a few ways to better inform your employees about EAPs:
+Here are a few ways to better inform your people about this employee benefit:

-- Ask your EAP provider to come into the office and present.
-This presentation should focus on topics that resonate with your employees — for instance, discussing services for mental health management, loss of a family member, or legal issues.
+Ask your EAP provider to come into the office and present.
+This presentation should focus on topics that resonate with your employees - for instance, discussing services for mental health management, elder care, loss of a family member, or legal issues.

 Lack of Awareness

 EAPs also suffer from an awareness problem.
-Even if an employer offers an EAP program, most employees don’t know it exists.
+Even if an employer offers an EAP, most employees don’t know it exists.
 There are several reasons why this lack of awareness might happen.

 Human resource teams might not be doing enough to make this benefit visible.
 Or company leaders aren’t aware of the benefit and therefore can’t recommend it to employees.
 Whatever is creating the gap, consider the following to bolster awareness:

-- Promote year-round.
+Promote year-round.
 Just as you would with other benefits, be sure to promote the EAP throughout the year, not just during open enrollment season.
-That way, EAPs stay top of mind for employees.
+That way, this employee resource can stay top-of-mind.

-Sadly, many employees don’t utilize EAPs because they’re worried about the associated stigmas.
+Sadly, many employees don’t use EAPs because they’re worried about the associated stigmas.

-Perhaps they’re ashamed that they’re experiencing personal issues like a divorce or dealing with a substance abuse problem.
+Perhaps they’re ashamed that they’re experiencing personal issues like a divorce or dealing with a substance use disorder.
 Or they feel embarrassed by their mental health struggles.
 Men, in particular, are prone to this, which is probably why 60% of employees who use EAP services are female.